Aberystwyth University - Data Protection Policy

 - to prevent processing for the purposes of direct marketing; (this may be particularly relevant to those with responsibilities for alumni to whom marketing material may be sent regularly);

 - the right to compensation where a data subject suffers damage, or damage and distress, as a result of a breach of the DPA.

 6. Rights to Access Information

 Since 24 October 2001 all data subjects have had the right to access any personal information kept about them by the University, either on computer or in manual files.
 Some information can be accessed automatically by the data subject.
-For information not automatically available, a subject access request may be made to the Registrar, using the institution’s DATA PROTECTION ACT 1998 REQUEST FORM FOR ACCESS TO DATA.
+For information not automatically available, a subject access request may be made to the Data Protection Manager, using the institution’s Data Subject Access Request Form.

 The University will make a charge of £10 on each occasion that such access is requested.

 The data subject should receive access within 40 days of receipt of a written request, or if later, within 40 days of receipt of the fee, or any information necessary to satisfy the University as to the identity of the person making the request, or to enable the University to locate the information.